wp-media/wp-rocket-helpers/lazyload/wp-rocket-no-lazyload-search-results/README.md

-# WP Rocket | No LazyLoad
+# WP Rocket | No LazyLoad On Search Results

-Disables LazyLoad for specified page types.
+Disables LazyLoad on search result pages.

-📝&#160;&#160;**Manual code edit required before use!**

-Edit or delete the examples in this plugin as you see fit.
-The example functions currently deactivate LazyLoad for images on single post pages, single product pages, and search result pages.
-Mix your own!

 To be used with:
-* any setup where LazyLoad is active, but should not be applied on specified page types
+* any setup where LazyLoad is active, but should not be applied on search result pages.

 Last tested with:
-* WP Rocket 2.11.x
+* WP Rocket 3.2.x
-* WordPress 4.9.x
+* WordPress 5.0.x